PaulSorenson/kafka_asyncio/README.md

 Being a homework problem some @todos will be found.

-## Functions
+## Functional requirements

 - Periodically collect metrics on specified websites:
   - HTTP status code
   - response time
   - optionally check response against regex

-## Non functional requirements

 - use cloud Kafka for sending results
 - use cloud postgresql for persisting results

+## Non functional requirements

 - could handle a "reasonable amount of checks over a longer period of time"
 - includes tests
 - properly packaged